Body Image And Eating Disorder Treatment: Managing Food Intake and Addressing Weight Loss Pressures

 How media portrayals influence body image

 Research shows that media exposure can negatively impact body image through social comparison, especially in teens and young adults.
 For example, teens who form parasocial relationships with TV characters often compare their bodies to these idealized figures.
-They may notice a gap between their body and an ideal body shape seen in the media, which could contribute to a negative body image and psychological factors that contribute to disordered eating.
+They may notice a gap between their body and an ideal body shape seen in the media, which could contribute to a negative body image and psychological factors that contribute to eating disorders.

 The impact of social media on eating disorders and mental health